SenhorLucas/SenhorLucas.github.io/docs/content/posts/encoding-utf-16.md

 ---
-author: "Lucas Viana"
-title: "The down and dirty of UTF-16"
 date: 2021-11-03T16:36:48+0100
+draft: false
 tags: ["encoding", "engineering", "computer-science"]
-showToc: true
-draft: false
+title: "The down and dirty of UTF-16"
 ---

 This is part 3 of a series of posts on Unicode and encodings: